ongardie/cubicle/README.md

 1. The base operating system.
 This is currently shared with the host's `/` and read-only inside the container.

+2 and 3 are the same in both Docker and Bubblewrap and are described below.

+### Common (Both Docker and Bubblewrap)

 2. A home directory.
 Inside the environment, this is at the same path as the host's `$HOME`, but it's not shared with the host.
 It lives in